mhavey/marklogic/uml2es/examples/declarativeCity/README.md

 # A City Data Model With "Declarative Mapper" Source Mapping

 ## Intro
-This example shows the interop of two tools: our UML to Entity Services toolkit; and the Declarative Mapper (TBD link).
+This example shows the interop of two tools: our UML-to-Entity Services toolkit; and the Declarative Mapper (TBD - link).
 The Declarative Mapper tool allows you to map data from source to target models using a configurable template.
 You can map source to target without writing code.
 At runtime, you apply the template to each source document; the Declarative Mapper outputs the desired target document, whose structure and content is determined by the template.

 Using Declarative Mapper as a standlone tool, you write the template by hand.
 In this example, we let the UML model help generate the Declarative Mapper template.
 Let's see how this works.
 In the example, we model a city.
 Here is the model: